Bookermind/dotfiles/.config/nvim/README.md

     - [X] ripgrep cli utility
 - [ ] project.nvim (this has been turned off as it doesn't play nicely with the softlinks from GNU stow)
 - [X] LSP
-    - [X] Ensure to install npm on the command line otherwise cerain language servers will not install
+    - [X] Ensure to install npm and unzip on the command line otherwise cerain language servers will not install
-- [X] blink-cpm.lua
+- [ ] blink-cpm.lua
 - [X] dressing.nvim
-- [ ] conform.nvim
+- [X] conform.nvim